Close

 Student and Academic Visas

-Student visas cover enrollment in recognized educational institutions, requiring admission letters and financial proof.
+Student visas cover enrollment in recognized educational institutions, requiring admission letters, financial proof, and copies of previous diplomas.
 Academic research visas serve researchers and visiting scholars conducting approved studies.
+These visas must be arranged in advance and require enrollment confirmation from government-recognized institutions.

 Transit and Special Categories

 Transit visas allow 24-72 hour stopovers for onward travel.
-Diplomatic and official visas serve government representatives.
+Diplomatic visas serve government representatives and diplomats on official missions in Madagascar.
+Courtesy visas are issued to administrative and technical staff of diplomatic missions and international organizations.
 Family reunion visas enable extended stays with Malagasy relatives, requiring relationship documentation and sponsor guarantees.
+Film and media visas are available for production crews and require specific documentation including itineraries and yellow fever vaccination certificates if traveling from affected regions.

 04